Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination: Methods

-where $\hat L$ is the maximized value of the likelihood function of the model, k is the number of parameters, and N is the number of observations.
+We use Akaike Information Criterion (AIC; \citealp{bozdogan1987model}), Bayesian Information Criterion (BIC; \citealp{Schwarz1978-vi}), posterior probability, and Conditional $R^2$ for model selection.
+AIC is defined as $AIC = 2 \cdot k -2 \cdot \ln(\hat{L})$, and BIC has the following format: $BIC = -2 \cdot \ln(\hat{L}) + k \cdot \ln(N)$, where $\hat L$ is the maximized value of the likelihood function of the model, k is the number of parameters, and N is the number of observations.
 One advantage of using BIC is that it can be used to approximate posterior probability for each model:

 While applying the six models, we use mixed effects models to fit the datasets.
 We assume there is a fixed relationship between valence and arousal across all posts, while the average level of arousal may vary from user to user.
 The regression models can correctly represent the relationship between the two variables by setting within-person differences as the random effect.
+In the model comparison, to cover both fixed and random effects, we use conditional $R^2$ to represent the proportion of variance explained by the entire model.